DataDog/documentation/content/en/developers/metrics/custom_metrics.md

 #### Dropping tags

-Suppose you want to drop the `country` tag from the gauge `temperature` metric.
+Suppose you want to drop the `country` tag from the GAUGE `temperature` metric.

 |                                |      |      |      |      |      |      |      |
 | ------------------------------ | ---- | ---- | ---- | ---- | ---- | ---- | ---- |